ChihHaoChen/Learch_REST_API/README.md

 ...repeat until it gets clear.
 ```
 ## MOTIVATION
-Description of the problem that your module solves.
+The repository is used for the development of the back-end for the TrainingBudday APP.

 ## GETTING STARTED
 [gt]: #getting-started 'Getting started guide'